 B: “Well, why didn’t you write that then?”

 I’ve copied the map a bit too blindly and have put right turns on roads that curve, so she doesn’t notice she’s turned.
-I reckon that’s part of the course though.
+I reckon that’s part of the process though.

 B zones in on the park: “I know where the park is!”